DevExpress/devextreme-documentation/api-reference/10 UI Components/dxTabs/1 Configuration/stylingMode.md

 ---
 ---
 ##### shortDescription
-Specifies an active tab styling mode.
+Specifies the styling mode for the active tab.

 ---
 The following styling modes are available: